 Medicare tax is quite popular in theUS.
-Like land tax and service tax, Medicare tax is imposed on earning/ wage / salary of an employee or a self employed individual.
-As per 2013 budget the US government has announced an increase in Medicare tax rate; from 2.9% to 3.8%.
+Like land tax and service tax, Medicare tax is imposed on earning/wage/salary of an employee or a self-employed individual.
+As per the 2013 budget the US government has announced an increase in Medicare tax rate; from 2.9% to 3.8%.

 Multiply 3.8% tax rate by the lower of either of net investment income or the gross income over a certain amount

 While the net investment amount covers interests, annuities, rents, dividends, capital gains, etc the gross adjusted income includes overseas income/ income from properties abroad, etc.

 Employers are required to deduct an additional 0.9% from their employee’s salary which is calculated on the threshold amount.
 This deductible amount is the difference between 3.8% unearned Medicare tax and the 2.9% Medicare contribution tax.
 Because employers may not have knowledge of whether an employee is subjected to additional Medicare tax or not the tax amount is decided upon the individual’s income tax return.
 All extra tax amounts are to be cleared by the individual who is filing for tax return.
 On the other hand, if employers do not calculate on this basis then they can be subjected to penalties and fines.